Deep Blue versus Garry Kasparov: Game 2

 February 11.
-The second game transposed to an line of the Catalan Opening.
+The second game transposed to an of the Catalan Opening.
 Kasparov played in what could be called a preemptive style, blocking all Deep Blue's attempts.
 The game lasted for 73 moves but eventually Deep Blue's operator had to resign the game.
 Though an opposite-colored bishops ending tends to be drawish, Kasparov had three connected passed pawns to Deep Blue's single passed pawn.